seamapi/edgespec/README.md

 | Dev: Deno    | ✅                | ❌               | ✅            | ❌           |
 | Dev: Bun     | ✅                | ✅               | ❌            | ✅           |

-We recommend targeting `wintercg_minimal` whenever possible as it's the most portable target.
-Similar to WASM, you can target `wintercg_minimal` but still use it in a variety of other "non-native" environments using a shim:
+We recommend targeting `wintercg-minimal` whenever possible as it's the most portable target.
+Similar to WASM, you can target `wintercg-minimal` but still use it in a variety of other "non-native" environments using a shim:

 ```ts
 import { createBunFetchHandler } from "edgespec/bun"